crs4/virtuoso-uid/README.md

 Virtuoso unique ID generator for Node.js
 =============================================
 ## Description
 This module allows to create unique ID for resources stored on Virtuoso.
-It creates a random code and adds it to a certain prefix and verifies if this IRI is already used.
+It creates a random code and adds it to a certain prefix and verifies if this IRI is already used, if not the module inserts a triple with:
+Subject : The new ID (prefix+code)
+Predicate : dcterms:created
+Object : The current date [new Date().toISOString()]

 ## Install
 ```
-npm install virtuoso-uid
+npm install [--save] virtuoso-uid
 ```

 ## Usage